Anguilla Company Restoration

 - 3% Transfer fee – for penalties, fees and charges to Anguilla – to cover exchange rate changes, bank charges and fees

-Process for restoring your Anguilla Company
+Process for Restoring your Anguilla Company

-We obtain a company search to determine:
+We obtain a Anguilla Company Search from the Anguilla Commercial Registry to determine:

-- reasons for strike off
+- Reasons for strike off

-Appoint a new registered agent, obtain the outstanding fees and penalties is that is owed to the Registrar and pay these.
+We then appoint the new registered agent, obtain the outstanding fees and penalties is that is owed to the Registrar and pay these.

 Lodge the application to restore the company with the Registrar.

-Requirements to restore your Anguilla Company
+Requirements to Restore your Anguilla Company

 An application for the restoration of an Anguilla company must be made within 20 years of the date of the dissolution of the company.